-That way, you can schedule in days when you know you’ll be busy and allocate time/days to each subject you need to study for.
-Having a (realistic) plan can help keep you on track.
-And not to mention help keep everything feeling under control.
+That way, you can schedule in days when you know you’ll be busy and allocate time or days to each subject you need to study for.
+Having a realistic plan can help keep you on track.
+And not to mention, it helps keep everything feeling under control.

 What’s your excuse?

 Sorry to burst your bubble, but we’ve heard it all before.
-Our health expert at Swinburne Health & Wellbeing gives some practical advice on how to get over that hurdle to exercise:
+Our health expert at Swinburne Health and Wellbeing gives some practical advice on how to get over that hurdle to exercise:

 Yes, gym memberships can be expensive.
 But you don’t need a gym membership to be active!
 Go for a walk or run around a park.
 Visit your local council website or check out different ‘walking maps’ to find a scenic track near you.